Ycastillo2003/Use-Linux-commands-to-manage-file-permissions/README.md

 # Linux: Manage authorization
-This lab outlines how to manage permissions for files inside of Linux
+This lab outlines how to manage permissions for files inside of Linux.

 # Environments and Technologies Used</h2>